gzt/CholWishart/cran-comments.md

 ## Other notes

-This is an update to fix the previous submission using full URLs in the README, which is why not all the test environments were used.
+This is a minor update which adds header files so the package can be linked to from other packages more easily.